MicrosoftDocs/visualstudio-docs/docs/ide/reference/resources-for-troubleshooting-integrated-development-environment-errors.md

 ## Knowledge Base articles

 You can search the Knowledge Base (KB) online for articles about product issues.
 Not all issues have a corresponding KB article, but errors encountered by a significant number of customers are typically documented.
-You can access KB articles on the [Microsoft Support](https://support.microsoft.com) website.
+You can can view Visual Studio-specific KB articles on the [Visual Studio troubleshooting](/troubleshoot/visualstudio/welcome-visual-studio/) page.
+And, you can access KB articles for most Microsoft products and services on the [Microsoft Support](https://support.microsoft.com) website.

 ## Developer forums